PennyLaneAI/pennylane/doc/introduction/operations.rst

 `C_{I}` are numerical coefficients, and :math:`P_I` are Pauli words.

 A list of Pauli words can be partitioned according to a certain grouping strategies.
-As an example, the :meth:`group_observables` function from the :mod:`pennylane.grouping` module partitions a list of observables (Pauli operations and tensor products thereof) into groupings according to a binary relation (e.g. qubit-wise commuting):
+As an example, the :func:`~.group_observables` function from the :mod:`~.grouping` module partitions a list of observables (Pauli operations and tensor products thereof) into groupings according to a binary relation (e.g. qubit-wise commuting):

 .. code-block:: python